How to Avoid Discrimination in Your Job Search

 Unfortunately, many applicants fall victim to discrimination when applying for jobs.
 While most employers have the best of intentions, they still might harbour misconceptions about candidates from different backgrounds or who are of a certain age.
 Recruiters and employers alike can often be influenced by the following factors:

 - Marital status

 - Sexual orientation

-While we don’t think you should lie about any of the above, practicing a bit of discretion might make it easier for you to get your foot in the door.
+While we don’t think you should lie about any of the above, practising a bit of discretion might make it easier for you to get your foot in the door.

 - Don’t include your date of birth on your CV.
 This is an unnecessary detail that often invites a certain amount of scrutiny.
 Let your experience – not your age – speak for itself.

 - Be mindful of the language you use.
-Instead of stating that you’ve had 20 years’ experience as an engineer, cite the minimum they require (for example, 7+).
+Instead of stating that you’ve had 20 years’ experience as an engineer, cite the minimum required (for example, 7+ years').

-- If you’re a recent graduate, it’s fine to reference your education, however if you’re an older jobseeker we’d suggest you remove your education and training so they can’t predict your age.
+- If you’re a recent graduate it’s fine to reference your education, however if you’re an older jobseeker we suggest removing dates from your education and training so your age can’t be predicted.

 - When listing your previous experience, don’t go further back than 15 years.

 - Don’t include outdated skills or qualifications (e.g. COBOL, voice telephony, O Levels etc.)